jlangch/venice/doc/readme/execute-scripts.md

 The JAR name will be created as: `{path-to-jar}/{script-name}.jar`

-Any command line parameters will be available as `*ARGV*` list in script.
+The command line parameters will be available as `*ARGV*` list in the script.

 Run these examples from a REPL: